 - Build connections with students and colleagues

-Elon provides free or reduced cost ways for you to connect with students or colleagues over lunch, through the following initiatives:
+Elon provides free or reduced cost ways for you to connect with students or colleagues over coffee or lunch, through the following initiatives:

 - Take a student to lunch: up to five lunches in a dining hall with a student are funded by the Office of the Provost and VP of Student Life

-- “Compliments of the House” coupons funded by the Provost will take $2.00 off your lunch price at Clohan, Lakeside, or McEwen Dining Halls; pick up a coupon from the program assistant and build community with other faculty and staff members over lunch.
+- Complimentary coupons funded by the Provost will take $2.00 off your lunch price at Clohan, Lakeside, or McEwen Dining Halls; pick up a coupon from your departmental program assistant and build community with other faculty and staff members over lunch.

 - Take advantage of other professional development opportunities